 Made of neoprene, buoyancy swimwear helps you stay afloat by keeping your hips up toward the surface of the water when you’re swimming.
 As a result, your hips are at an ideal angle for pulling through on your swim stroke.
 Buoyancy swimwear is relatively new to the market, but it could be a major game-changer for anyone who does triathlons or swims in open water where the waves have a tendency to fight against you.
 It’s important to note, however, that this type of swimwear is not a substitute for a life jacket.
 It’s simply designed to help you get through the water more easily — not to keep you afloat.

 Water shoes will save the soles of your feet from getting burnt from hot sand and pavement or scraped on rocky beaches.
 The key to purchasing the best water shoes for your feet is to buy a size that is the same size as your foot (no need to buy a size down) but to make sure they fit snugly, and not so tight that they’re uncomfortable.
 If they’re so loose that you think they might fall off your feet while you’re in the water, then you can size down.
 Also, be sure to look for the following features:

-You have loads of options when it comes to finding the best swimwear for hitting the waves this summer.
+You have loads of options when it comes to finding the best summer swimsuits for women.
 While it will all depend on the specifics of your planned activities, at least you know you have swimwear choices that are versatile enough to be worn both in and out of the water without even needing to change your clothes.